0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And drink them 'til your skin turns white
 ```

 Covering the rest of the chorus, the narrator immediately contradicts themself by trying to bargain with the lover.
-By stating that “we’ll never die,” the narrator makes it clear how they will make sure the relationship will never end, regardless of it being alive physically or only through the mind of the narra
+By stating that “we’ll never die,” the narrator makes it clear how they will make sure the relationship will never end, regardless of it being alive physically or only through the mind of the narrator.
+The next two lines, in particular, are intriguing.
+The use of a metaphor of drinking cleaning supplies matches how the narrator wants to change the relationship to make it.
+When it comes to clothes, cleaning supplies are used to clean any stains or messed that were made on them such that they look as if they were new.
+The narrator, in this context, wants the relationship to turn back

 ```ad-quote
 title: **dish rags**: 1:1:1-2